StewieCho/test/q.md

 In EC2 SSH, the user has the private key.
 EC2 only has public key.
 In public-key authentication, the client gives the public key to the server. and put that file in UserHome/.ssh authorized_keys (permission 600)
 ##### RSA
+- RSA is one of the first practical public-key cryptosystems
+- key generation , encryption, decryption

 #### Digital Certificates